 Seasonal affective disorder (SAD) is a type of depression that typically occurs each year during fall and winter.
-Light therapy boxes can offer effective treatment for SAD.
-Light box therapy may be effective on its own.
-Or, light therapy may be more effective when it's combined with another SAD treatment, such as an antidepressant medication or psychological counseling (psychotherapy).
+Use of a light box can offer relief.
+But for some people, light therapy may be more effective when combined with another SAD treatment, such as an antidepressant or psychotherapy, also called talk therapy.

 Understanding a light box

 A light therapy box mimics outdoor light.
 It's thought that this type of light may cause a chemical change in the brain that lifts your mood and eases other symptoms of SAD, such as being tired most of the time and sleeping too much.

 - Provide an exposure to 10,000 lux of light

 - Produce as little UV light as possible